rajverma328/COC-IITK/README.md

 The `PLAYGROUND` folder is your experimental space 🚀!
 It's where all the magic happens, from major milestones to all the little tweaks and fidgeting along the way.
 Whether it's testing new ideas, refining features, or just having some fun with code, this is where creativity meets functionality.
 Dive in to see the journey, trials, and triumphs that have shaped the project!🎨🔧

 ---

+## Future Work
+- Include session-management to make all users independent of each other, and have a session last for a user even after closing the request, as cookies
+- The courses you select provides a prior to what kind of courses you would want to take up, which should be recommended first.
+Make the selection bar more intelligent
+- The course code is not mapped to departments well (Ex: CSE dept. offers CSXXX course and not CSEXXX)
+- The codebase is not memory optimized, which leads to delays for every usage due to free hosting service used
+- The code base is frontend heavy and React/CSS pre-processors may be used for optimisation
+- The frontend clash detection system fails below 75% zoom and show clashes b/w close by classes due to improper `em` handling while zooming
+> [!NOTE]
+> If you found solution to above or face any new prob.
+Report it to me 🤗

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.